-“We had spoken about bringing in players who would have the fans on the edge of their seats and I can’t think of a better description for the qualities that Harry will bring to Anfield,” Reds boss Gérard Houllier told the club’s official website upon securing the gifted forward.
+“We had spoken about bringing in players who would have the fans on the edge of their seats and I can’t think of a better description for the qualities that Harry will bring to Anfield,” Reds boss Gérard Houllier said upon securing the gifted forward.

-At the end of the 1999/00 season, Leeds rejected a £25million offer from Inter Milan for their star player.
-Just three years later, with their hand forced by his contract being in its final year and ongoing financial struggles, the then-24-year-old was sold for just £5million.
+At the end of the 1999/00 season, Leeds rejected a £25million offer from Internazionale for their star player.
+Just three years later, their hands tied with Kewell in the final year of his contract and ongoing financial struggles, the then-24-year-old was sold for just £5million.